-Matt Stagg, Director of Mobile Strategy at BT Sport, on how immersive new technologies developed across BT Group could transform the sports viewing experience
+Matt Stagg, Director of Mobile Strategy at TNT Sports, on how immersive new technologies developed across BT Group could transform the sports viewing experience

 Imagine being able to stand a few feet away from two heavyweight boxers in the midst of a title bout.

 Or on the edge of a tarmac as MotoGP bikers fly past in the heat of a Grand Prix.

 Imagine meeting your friends for a Premier League football or Premiership rugby match.
 To be able meet at the stadium, be amongst a crowd and watch all the action from any seat in the stands – all from the comfort of your sofa.

 Volumetric video, a new technology similar to a holographic representation, but with the ability to live stream a real event with uncharted processing power and barely any latency time, could enable broadcasters to create a 3D sporting event on your coffee table or the floor of your living room.

 Lightweight and easy to use wearable technology will enable viewers to experience the atmosphere of a live event – and see the action from all angles – without leaving their home.

 I oversee mobile strategy at TNT Sports.
 We find meaningful ways to innovate and evolve potential capabilities of your mobile device when it comes to experiencing sport, ranging from 5G cameras to entirely new immersive experiences.
 And we find ways to enhance TNT Sports productions with the new capabilities 5G allow, before the experience reaches your mobile device.

 Among many examples of our work around new experiences, a consortium of companies led by BT Group recently secured backing from the UK government’s 5G Create initiative, which helped us form 5G Edge-XR, a diverse consortium of specialist companies who are engaged in what until recently would have been the stuff of make-believe.